DHBW-TINF24F/Team5-management-and-docs/docs/business-case/index.md

 | Presentation         | 10             | 10              | 5         | 5             | 15        | 10         | 5                |
 | **Total**            | 180            | 180             | 180        | 180            | 180       | 180        | 180               |

+### Other costs

+In addition to the personnel costs other things are required to fulfill the job accordingly.
+These are:

 | Expense                 | Amount (€)      |
 |-------------------------|----------------|
 | Electricity             | 350.65         |